 III.C.1.
+Faculty Ranks

+a.
 Professor:

-- a.
-Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines. - b.
-Academic Experience: normally, a minimum of five years' service at the rank of associate professor. - c.
-Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.
+i.Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines.

+- ii.Academic Experience: normally, a minimum of five years' service at the rank of associate professor. - iii.Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.

-III.C.2.
+b.
 Associate Professor:

-- a.
-Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines. - b.
-Academic Experience: normally, a minimum of five years' service at the rank of assistant professor. - c.
-Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.
+- i.Academic/Professional Qualifications: the earned doctorate or appropriate terminal degree in the field, or a combination of academic credentials and professional experience recognized by the field and determined by the department/division/college guidelines. - ii.Academic Experience: normally, a minimum of five years' service at the rank of assistant professor. - iii.Sustained achievement appropriate to discipline for this rank in teaching effectiveness, research/creative activity, and University/public service.